giantswarm/roadmap/README.md

 ## FAQs
 **Q: Why did we build this?**

-A: In the spirit of the open source eco-system and towards the goal of delighting our customers, we are completely transparent with our roadmap.
-We want to provide our customers the opportunity to understand better how we work, how decisions were made and what priorities we have.
+A: In the spirit of the open source ecosystem and towards the goal of delighting our customers, we are completely transparent with our roadmap.
+We want to provide our customers the opportunity to understand better how we work, how decisions were made, and what priorities we have.

 **Q: Why are there no dates on our roadmap?**